aminnausin/snapshot/README.md

 - Star the repository (and follow me on GitHub for more)
 - Share and upvote on sites like Twitter, Reddit, and Hacker News
 - Report any bugs, glitches, or errors that you find
+- Link back to this repository so that others can generate their own snapshot images

 ## Related Projects